tytydraco/yessleep/out/I_am_the_daughter_of_a_TikTok_family_channel_I_found_something_disturbing_in_our_basement.md

 In a cut, I saw the replica jump off of the wall and run forward toward the camera to wipe away the red smear on the lens.

 The tape didn't stop.
 It switched to an older version of me.
 This time I was in middle school.
 I remembered the exact classroom.
 I remembered the faces of the kids around me.
 Robbie sitting at the front throwing pens at the wall, and Britney doodling in her textbook.
-I was sitting with my head buried in a dog-eared copy of Percy Jackson. *Where was the camera?* I thought, my gut twisting into knots.
+I was sitting with my head buried in an old  copy of Percy Jackson. *Where was the camera?* I thought, my gut twisting into knots.

 I didn’t remember Mom filming this.